Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Runny nose, usually before a cough starts

-Malaise (an overall body discomfort or not feeling well)
+An overall body discomfort or not feeling well (malaise)

 Back and muscle pain

-The symptoms of acute bronchitis may look like other conditions or medical problems.
-Consult your child's health care provider for a diagnosis.
+The symptoms of acute bronchitis may look like other health problems.
+See your child's healthcare provider for a diagnosis.

 Bronchitis is usually diagnosed solely on the history and physical exam of the child.
 In some cases, other tests may be done to rule out other diseases, such as pneumonia or asthma: